attaelahi/Visit-Chitral/README.md

 Built with HTML, CSS and JavaScript it serves as a hands-on project to enhance web development skills.

 Key Features:

-Stunning visuals of Chitral's natural beauty Information on local culture and traditions
+Stunning visuals of Chitral's natural beauty.
+Information on local culture and traditions.
-Explore must-visit places and activities
+Explore must-visit places and activities.
-Created with HTML, CSS and JavaScript
+Created with HTML, CSS and JavaScript.

 Take a virtual journey to Chitral and practice your web development skills with this simple yet informative website.

 Visit Chitral, Discover Beauty!